verdaux/BookNotes/Phrases/Impressors.md

 - [ ] If you find my body, don't believe the suicide note.
 - [ ] You devious clump of overpriced fabric and hair product.
 - [ ] Humanity is divided by 2 great beliefs: it will never happen to me, and everything always happens to me.
+- [ ] I got self esteem falling off of my butt.
+- [ ] I hate to say that I told you so that's why I will shout it out with cupped hands (imitate a loud speaker)